-- Unconsolidated equity investments are primarily in emerging technology venture capital funds and companies, including an investment in a joint venture focused on local real estate development and economic growth. - Avista Edge is a wholly owned, unregulated, non-utility subsidiary of Avista Capital whose services initially support public electric utilities with advanced broadband networks and patented technology located at the electric meter, allowing their customers access to high-speed internet services. - Real estate consists of mixed use commercial, retail office space and land. - Other assets that consist of income tax receivables, machinery and equipment, cash and other deferred charges.
+- Unconsolidated equity investments are primarily investments in emerging technology and biotechnology companies and venture capital funds, as well as investment in a joint venture focused on local real estate development and economic growth. - Real estate consists of commercial, retail office space and land. - Other assets consist primarily of income tax receivables, and cash